Alprazolam

 Monitoring

-Reference: BNF 90; NICE CG113 (GAD); MHRA Drug Safety Update Apr 2020 (benzodiazepines + opioids); Ashton Manual on benzodiazepine withdrawal.
-Verify against your local formulary and the latest BNF before prescribing.
+Reference: NICE CG113 (GAD); MHRA Drug Safety Update Apr 2020 (benzodiazepines + opioids); Ashton Manual on benzodiazepine withdrawal; Drug verified in RxNorm (NLM); confirm dosing against the manufacturer SPC (eMC).
+Verify against your local formulary and current prescribing references before prescribing.
+Monograph status: clinician-reviewed (2026-07-04).

 Related